Moose

-Taxonomy

 Etymology

 Alces alces is called a "moose" in North American English, but an "elk" in British English.
 The word "elk" in North American English refers to a completely different species of deer, Cervus canadensis, also called the wapiti (from Algonquin).
 A mature male moose is called a bull, a mature female a cow, and an immature moose of either sex a calf.

 In Classical Antiquity, the animal was known as ἄλκη (álkē) in Greek and alces in Latin, words probably borrowed from a Germanic language or another language of northern Europe.
 By the 8th century, during the Early Middle Ages, the species was known in elch, elh, eolh, derived from the Proto-Germanic: *elho-, *elhon- and possibly connected with the elgr.
 Later, in Middle English, the species became known as elk, elcke, or elke, also appearing in the Latinized form alke, with the alce borrowed directly from the alces.

 The word "elk" remained in usage because of English-speakers' familiarity with the species in Continental Europe; however, without any living animals around to serve as a reference, the meaning became rather vague, and by the 17th century "elk" had a meaning similar to "large deer".
 Dictionaries of the 18th century simply described "elk" as a deer that was "as large as a horse".